 Pilot operation

-Professionals staff and volunteers are properly trained to operate the call center
+Professionals staff and volunteers are properly trained to operate the call center.

-From the interviews, it was found that there is a high quality, appropriate human resources-professional infrastructure consisting of volunteers, coordinators and a psychologist.
+From the interviews, it was found that there is a high quality, appropriate human resources and professional infrastructure consisting of volunteers, coordinators, and a psychologist.

-A pool of volunteers is operating the call centers according to the work plan
+A pool of volunteers is operating the call centers according to the work plan.